2022 and 2031 Consumer Products and Services Executive Perspectives on Top Risks

 "The current risk environment presents an opportunity for CPS companies to incorporate technology and sustainability into their business models, as well as invest in resources that will enhance their understanding of the many complex changes in consumer preferences and behaviors stimulated by the pandemic.”

-For an industry that isn’t accustomed to being heavily regulated, the post-pandemic period has introduced an uncomfortable new era of heightened regulation for CPS organisations.
+For an industry that isn’t accustomed to being heavily regulated, the post-pandemic period has introduced an uncomfortable new era of heightened regulation for CPS organizations.
 As an example, the Biden administration has stepped up efforts on price gouging and anti competitive practices as part of its plan to address supply chain issues that are driving prices up for consumers.
-The administration’s data privacy crackdown, enforcement of antitrust laws and investigations of so-called anti competitive mergers are all part of an intensifying regulatory landscape that is impacting all CPS organisations.This heightened regulatory environment requires companies to pay closer attention to government policies and strengthen their compliance programmes to flag potential problems before they materialise into bigger issues.
+The administration’s data privacy crackdown, enforcement of antitrust laws and investigations of so-called anti competitive mergers are all part of an intensifying regulatory landscape that is impacting all CPS organizations.

 The global supply chain has been in crisis for several months, but with the holiday season in full swing, retailers and consumer products companies across the world are scrambling to stock up on items that, for various reasons, are stuck on factory floors and on container ships.
 In the 2022 survey, consumer packaged goods respondents ranked the supply chain crisis their number one risk issue, above even market conditions related to the pandemic and pandemic-related government policies.

-Regarding the workforce, Amazon recently noted that the labour shortage on top of inflation added $2 billion of operating costs in the third quarter, particularly in August and September.
+Regarding the workforce, Amazon recently noted that the labor shortage on top of inflation added $2 billion of operating costs in the third quarter, particularly in August and September.
 CFO Brian Olsavsky projects this cost will likely be close to $4 billion in the fourth quarter.
-In another example of the rising cost of labour, Costco increased its minimum wage to $17 an hour in August, the second time it had done so in the last eight months.
-If the labour issue worsens, CPS organisations fear that it would restrict growth opportunities or impact their margins in 2022 and beyond.
+In another example of the rising cost of labor, Costco increased its minimum wage to $17 an hour in August, the second time it had done so in the last eight months.
+If the labor issue worsens, CPS organizations fear that it would restrict growth opportunities or impact their margins in 2022 and beyond.